Rory McIlroy back on top of the world by winning CJ Cup

 Scheffler finished in the middle of the pack at Congaree, meaning McIlroy could have been runner-up and still reclaimed the No. 1 ranking.
 He wanted the trophy, and it was harder work than he imagined.

-McIlroy was staked to a one-shot lead going into the final round and never trailed, though he didn’t have it easy until he walked toward the 18th green.
+McIlroy was staked to a one-shot lead going into the final round and never trailed, though he didn’t have it easy until he walked toward the 18th green, and even that made him sweat.
+He had a two-shot lead and gunned his 40-foot putt some 8 feet by, while Kitayama had a 20-footer for birdie.
+They both missed.

 He wound up with 69 to tie for fourth.

 The real threat was Kitayama, three times a winner while playing in Asia and Europe.
-The 29-year-old Californian overcame an early two-shot deficit and was tied for the lead until McIlroy took over with a 15-foot birdie on the 14th.
+The 29-year-old Californian overcame an early two-shot deficit and was tied for the lead until McIlroy took over with big putts and he couldn’t answer.

-On the 348-yard 15th, Kitayama drove the green to 45 feet and McIlroy was in a bunker.
-McIlroy blasted out to 5 feet and converted the birdie, while Kitayama ran his putt 6 feet by the cup and missed it coming back to settle for par.

-McIlroy effectively sealed it with a 20-foot birdie on the 16th, although there was a nervous moment at the end.
-With a two-shot lead on the final hole, McIlroy gunned his long birdie putt some 8 feet by and Kitayama had just outside 20 feet for birdie.

 Kitayama played bogey-free and closed with a 67 for his third runner-up since joining the PGA Tour last year, behind McIlroy, Xander Schauffele in Scotland and Rahm in Mexico.
 He made $1,134,000.